-Zach Schonfeld is an associate editor for PopMatters, an editorial fellow at The Atlantic Wire, and a recent graduate of Wesleyan University in Middletown, CT, birthplace of Das Racist, MGMT, and the nineteenth-century respiration calorimeter.
-He served as managing editor of Wesleying, a popular student-life blog, and arts editor of the Wesleyan Argus.
-In his spare time, he enjoys visiting presidential birthplaces and scowling at split infinitives.
-In addition to PopMatters, his writing has appeared online at Rolling Stone, TIME, Consequence of Sound, The Nation, USA Today College, The Rumpus, Marco Polo Arts Magazine, and the Hartford Courant.
+Zach Schonfeld is a writer and former associate editor for PopMatters and a reporter for Newsweek.
+Previously, he was an editorial fellow at The Atlantic Wire and graduated from Wesleyan University, birthplace of Das Racist, MGMT, and the nineteenth-century respiration calorimeter, where he served as the editor of Wesleying, a popular student-life blog.
+In his spare time, he enjoys visiting presidential birthplaces and teaching his dog to tweet.
+In addition to PopMatters, his writing has appeared online at Rolling Stone, TIME, Consequence of Sound, The Nation, USA Today College, The Columbia Journalism Review, The Rumpus, Paste Magazine, and the Hartford Courant.
 He can be reached at zschonfeld(at)gmail(dot)com or on Twitter @zzzzaaaacccchhh.

 Sunday, July 21 2013

 Having found a brand new sense of independence, John Vanderslice is making music directly for his fans, and speaks to PopMatters unflinchingly about his career, Kickstarter, his personal heartbreaks, and all that went into making Dagger Beach, his latest opus.